aametwally/Halstead-Complexity-Measures/README.md

 * // Count integer lateral numbers only only
 * // Check if the parameters are set or not before calculating any metric
 * // make the original parameters valid for division

+since it is a reserved keyword from source level 5.0